 Boston Arts Academy seeks a student body that is passionate about the arts, works and learns together as a community, and reflects the diversity of the city of Boston.
 The admissions process is designed to give all students the opportunity to demonstrate their ability, potential and commitment.
 All interested students, at all levels of prior experience—from beginner to expert—are encouraged to apply.
 Boston Arts Academy welcomes applicants from all backgrounds and does not discriminate on the basis of race, color, sex, sexual orientation, gender identity or expression, religion, national and/or ethnic origin, English language proficiency, age or disability in any of its educational programs, admission practices, and activities.

-Students at all grade levels are welcome to apply.
-Because BAA currently has grades 9-12, auditioning students may be in the 8th, 9th, and 10 grades.
+Students in 8th, 9th, and 10th grades are welcome to apply.
 However, space is extremely limited in the 10th and 11th grades.

 We have two different admission processes: one for theatre, music, and dance and one for fashion technology and visual arts.
 Please click on the Dance, Fashion Technology, Music, Theatre and Visual Arts links here or in the menu for more detailed admissions information about each arts area.

 Completion of Admissions Process